aigc-apps/EasyAnimate/easyanimate/video_caption/README.md

 ```shell
 sh scripts/stage_2_video_filtering.sh
 ```
-the aesthetic score, text score, and motion score of videos will be saved in the corresponding meta files in the folder `easyanimate/video_caption/datasets/panda_70m/videos_clips/`.
+the semantic consistency score, aesthetic score, text score, and motion score of videos will be saved in the corresponding meta files in the folder `easyanimate/video_caption/datasets/panda_70m/videos_clips/`.

 > [!NOTE]
-> The computation of the aesthetic score depends on the [google/siglip-so400m-patch14-384 model](https://huggingface.co/google/siglip-so400m-patch14-384).
+> The computation of semantic consistency score depends on the [openai/clip-vit-large-patch14-336](https://huggingface.co/openai/clip-vit-large-patch14-336).
+Meanwhile, the aesthetic score depends on the [google/siglip-so400m-patch14-384 model](https://huggingface.co/google/siglip-so400m-patch14-384).
 Please run `HF_ENDPOINT=https://hf-mirror.com sh scripts/stage_2_video_filtering.sh` if you cannot access to huggingface.com.

 #### Video Recaptioning
 After obtaining the aboved high-quality filtered videos, EasyAnimate utilizes [InternVL2](https://internvl.readthedocs.io/en/latest/internvl2.0/introduction.html) to perform video recaptioning.
 Subsequently, the recaptioning results are rewritten by LLMs to better meet with the requirements of video generation tasks.
-Finally, an advanced [VideoCLIP-XL](https://arxiv.org/abs/2410.00741) model is used to filter out video-caption pairs with poor alignment, resulting in the final training dataset.
+Finally, an advanced [VideoCLIP-XL](https://arxiv.org/abs/2410.00741) model is used to filter out (video, long caption) pairs with poor alignment, resulting in the final training dataset.

 Please download the video caption model from [InternVL2](https://huggingface.co/collections/OpenGVLab/internvl-20-667d3961ab5eb12c7ed1463e) of the appropriate size based on the GPU memory of your machine.
 For A100 with 40G VRAM, you can download [InternVL2-40B-AWQ](https://huggingface.co/OpenGVLab/InternVL2-40B-AWQ) by running